 If My Child Doesn’t Have Homeschooling Accreditation, How Do They Enter College?

-Can homeschoolers study courses like law, medicine, and architecture without formal homeschooling qualifications?
+Can homeschoolers study law, medicine, and architecture courses without formal homeschooling qualifications?
 I can say yes because I’m one of those people!

 Again, one of my brothers didn’t finish high school.
 Instead, he went straight into doing a bridging course to study law.
 This meant he got to cut out one year of high school!